esride-nik/Directions2Music/MCP/server/README.md

 - The `find-musical-style` tool requires a valid Google Gemini API key to function.
 - The `dummy-find-musical-style` tool is useful for testing without LLM calls.
 - The `generate-music` tool is currently a placeholder and requires implementation of the ElevenLabs API integration.

+---

+## Comparison of Music GenAIs

+* Google Gemini / Lyria: Targeted on on-the-fly music alteration für background music.
+Not able to create a full song with exact lyrics.
+  * API not tested
+* ElevenLabs: Creates full songs.
+Vocals often not very understandable.
+Music quality and originality significantly lower than what Suno does.
+  * API delivers binary MP3.
+Response not documented => bummer!
+[API doc](https://elevenlabs.io/docs/api-reference/music/compose-detailed) just says response is ``Multipart/mixed response with JSON metadata and binary audio file``, but no word about the JSON structure.
+Hard to find out in such a long response.
+  * wrapped in npm package, which is quite comfy
+  * not all requests well documented
+  * API limited to 40 lines of lyrics, a maximum text length, only 2 mins of music per song... discovered all those API limitations after buying the plan for a month and was pretty disappointed
+* Suno: best overall
+  * no API :(
+  * [API project on Github](https://github.com/gcui-art/suno-api) needs extras, like ReCaptcha + of course the paid Suno account, when exceeding the free tier limit
+  * still the best free tier out there
+* This page called [Sunoapi](https://sunoapi.org/api-key) says that it wraps "your models" => which models?
+  * Quality tested at [the playground](https://sunoapi.org/playground) didn't seem so great.
+Is this really Suno?
+Bad luck?
+* [Mureka](https://www.mureka.ai/) seemed fine - maybe not as shiny as Suno, but the minimum amount to buy credits is 30$.. too expensive.